-I was asked by an international player my opinion and thoughts regarding handle shape.
-And how does the grip effect your backhand and forehand strokes?!
+I was asked by an international player if I could provide my opinion and thoughts regarding table tennis grip and the handle shape?
+And does the grip or handle shape affect our backhand and forehand strokes?

 I’m not going to lie, I’m not an expert in equipment but I am a great believer in having the best tools to maximise your potential.

 I’m also a stickler when it comes to marginal gains and constantly look for that one extra Inch in gains…